adey-px/hr-manager/README.md

 20. The application has an interactive alert fucntionality that pops up on the browser window when a user clicks on delete button.
 This functionality is a way to confirm that the user knows what he is doing in case they accidentally click on the delete button.

+21. The search bar to filter Department by name on Manage employees page is hidden in mobile view

-21. Finally the application is equiped with capabilty to communicate to user through flash messages to show them the last major action they just performed on the application.
+22. Finally the application is equiped with capabilty to communicate to user through flash messages to show them the last major action they just performed on the application.
 The flash message has an icon X that can be used to remove flash message from screen.

 ### 3.2 Features Left to Implement
 1. To increase the capability of this application which would allow employees to be able to change their passwords without contacting Support team, in case they can't login to the portal as a result of forgotten password.
 They would be able to change their password or create new password through the link Password Reset button on Home page that would be sent to their individual's email address.